 Learning from Visiting the Bidri Workshop

-Once you see how much effort and skill it takes to create a single piece of Bidri Work, you will never bargain on the price.
-Let me confess that before I visited the Bidri Workshop, I found the Bidri Art costly, but now, when I see it, the video above plays back.
+Once you see how much effort and skill it takes to create a single piece of artwork, you will never bargain on the price.
+Let me confess that before I visited the workshop, I found the Bidri Art costly, but now, when I see it, the video above plays back.

 Let us support the artisans and craftsmen around us in whatever form we can.

-Thank you team Gulistan-e-Bidri for letting us see the process of making Bidri Craft, for educating us and for your welcoming smiles.
+Thank you team Gulistan-e-Bidri for letting us see the process of making craft, for educating us, and for your welcoming smiles.

-Recommend you read following posts on Art & Craft.
+Recommend you read the following posts on Art & Craft.